platanus/activeadmin_addons/docs/date-time-picker.md

 ## Options

-You can pass to `picker_options`, all the options available on xdan's library
+You can pass to `picker_options`, all the options available on xdan's library.
+Notice `timepicker: false` to only show a date picker

 ```ruby
 form do |f|